For this unique yellow boutonniere, you'll need:

 Bend the wire downwards so that it parallels on both sides the rose stem.

-Use professional corsage tape and wrap it around the flower stem, starting high and directly under the rose head.
+Use green stem wrap and wind it around the flower stem, starting high and directly under the rose head.

 Pull the tape around the stem so that it sticks to itself.
 Wrap in a downward spiral, covering all of the rose pick down to the bottom for a smooth finished look.